Black Friday 2019: The best deals to start shopping now

 Tech, gaming and toys

-- Amazon devices: As expected, Alexa-enabled devices like Echo Dots and Fire Tablets are already seeing early discounts.
+- Amazon devices: Alexa-enabled devices like Echo Dots and Fire Tablets are already seeing early discounts.

 - Beats by Dre: Snag over-ear noise canceling Studio3 headphones for just $279.95, down from $349.95.